The Morality of Science

 Beyond the love of truth and life, science fosters appreciation of widespread education, respect for the free exchange of ideas, an ability to trust others and admit mistakes, tolerance, creativity, diligence, and appreciation of good communication skills.
 Science is a social force, drawing diverse people together for the common purpose of discovery.
 Scientific knowledge becomes community property, uniting us in a shared vision of the cosmos and ourselves.

-Science—more so than religion—is a noble heritage.
 Each generation of scientists passes its accumulated information base and theoretical constructions to the next generation, like Olympiads who pass the torch—except that the advance of science more closely resembles a chaotic marathon of runners collectively passing along a starry field of lighted matches.

 Ambition, greed, and zeal afflict all people, of course, including scientists.[17]
 In response, scientific associations have devised internal methods to filter out bias and detect errors or fraud.
 These methods include double-blind tests, control versus treatment groups, large randomized samples, and peer review.
-Efforts are underway to address dubious statistical methods such as p-hacking, as well as problems in the peer-review process that grant more publicity to original positive results and less to follow-up studies that disconfirm those initial results.
-Scientific techniques can be applied to improve both our research and our publication processes, in accordance with the Luke 4:23 admonition, “Physician, heal thyself” (KJV).
+Efforts are underway to address dubious statistical methods such as p-hacking, self-citations, pay-to-play journals, as well as problems in the peer-review process that grant more publicity to original positive results and less to follow-up studies that disconfirm those initial results.[18]+ Scientific techniques can be applied to improve both our research and our publication processes, in accordance with the Luke 4:23 admonition, “Physician, heal thyself” (KJV).

 The scientific spirit provides a positive example for culture at large.
-It holds up a clear ethical ideal, accessible to the scientist and nonscientist alike, so that when we fall short of that ideal (as we all do), it stands above us to help us rise again.
+It holds up a clear ethical ideal, accessible to the scientist and nonscientist alike, so that when we fall short of that ideal, as we all do, it stands above us to help us rise again.
 The model scientist pushes her theories as far as the facts justify and then no further.
 She convinces with evidence, not through stupefying indoctrination and certainly not by applying the heretic’s whip.
 She makes no appeal to personal interest, political advantage, race, gender, or honors.
 The only form of persuasion respected in a scientific forum is sound reasoning built upon observable, testable facts.

 In the arena of jurisprudence, this spirit of disinterested judgment forms the basis of our concept of justice.
 Procedural due process is at heart the application of the scientific attitude to the law.